 Children are pulling at the fence, that prevents them from moving forward into Europe.

-A father says good-bye to his son, before he got departed with a bus to another, government-controlled refugee camp.
+A father says good-bye to his son, before he was deported to another government-controlled refugee camp.

 After my journey into the life of the refugees, I published some articles about my experience there: